 Robert quickly took to the kids who were 2, 5, & 7 and the adventures began!
 Michele go on, “Robert taught me how to care for a kennel of 40 Siberian Huskies, how to give basic dog care and minor first aid as well as what exactly is a gang line!”
 “I learned that dogs can do more than pull my kids in their wagons or on their little hill sleds,” says Michele.
 Robert at that time was a mid-distance musher by lower 48 standards.
 He switched to sprint mushing with the kids and Michele in Colorado so they could participate in races as a family.
 “My first dog sled race was in the winter of 2000 and who knew then that my life would go to the dogs,” Michele exclaims.

-Training teams on our Risdon-style dog cart we got from a musher named Frank Hall on the dirt roads in the mountains of Colorado in the fall and then in the ski resort town of Winter Park, Colorado in the winter.
-We participated in races all over Colorado, Wyoming and South Dakota.
+“Way back then training teams on our Risdon-style dog cart, we got from a musher named Frank Hall.
+We trained on the dirt roads in the mountains of Colorado in the fall and then in the ski resort town of Winter Park, Colorado in the winter.
+We participated in races all over Colorado, Wyoming, and South Dakota.”